The United States is regions apart when it comes to attitudes about immigration, immigrants and immigration policies

 An even more precise way of understanding the situation would be to say that 21st century migrants – pursuing unmet labor market demand – have been coming to regions that haven’t ever seen significant “out group” immigration and where the criteria for in-group membership as “Americans” is more restrictive than in other parts of the federation.
 Meanwhile the Midlands – a region that has championed and celebrated the cultural rights of European immigrants for more than three centuries – has, for converse labor market reasons, ceased to be a major migrant destination, while almost all those foreigners who have moved there are of Asian and Latin American origin and have not been embraced as their European predecessors were.
 These trends have spurred anti-immigrant reaction in these regions and support for openly xenophobic politicians like former (western Iowa) U.S. Rep. Steve King, Texas Governor Greg Abbot, Governor Ron DeSantis of Florida and, on the national stage, former and possibly future President Donald Trump.
 That said, the more extreme anti-immigrant policies – including Trump’s border wall, Muslim ban, and migrant child seizures – have little support in these regions and are radioactive in the most immigrant-friendly regions, New Netherland, Left Coast, and El Norte.

-Americans, by and large, continue to see the country as a nation of immigrants, just as they oppose total abortion bans and support tightening gun regulations.
+Americans, by and large, continue to see the country as a nation of immigrants and reject radical anti-immigrant policies, just as they oppose total abortion bans and support tightening gun regulations.
 But as with these other issues, in our federated and triple-branched system, public support alone is no guarantee of the political outcome.